• Climate

 A vehicle isn’t just responsible for the emissions from its tailpipe.
 It’s also responsible for the emissions created from producing its raw materials, from turning those materials into a road-ready vehicle, from producing the electricity or the fuel that powers the drive, and from disposing of the vehicle at the end of its life.
 A life-cycle analysis aims to account for all of these stages.

 When we look over the entire course of a car’s lifetime, most studies agree that replacing a combustion vehicle (ICEV) with an electric vehicle (EV) will reduce emissions.
-Rakesh Iyer and Jarrod Kelly from Argonne National Laboratory provided the following comment to Science Feedback:
+Rakesh Iyer and Jarod Kelly from Argonne National Laboratory provided the following comment to Science Feedback:

 From the perspective of national and global decarbonization, there is clear scientific consensus that replacing internal combustion engine vehicles with electric vehicles reduces carbon emissions from a life-cycle perspective.